Best Climbing Tape: The Top 7 of 2019

 Still, the Johnson & Johnson tape deserves an award and makes a point: traditional athletic tape is perfectly serviceable as climbing tape.

 This tape was not our favorite, but it was also not our least favorite.
 We did make crack climbing gloves with it, and it was a middle-of-the-pack performer.

 It was more supportive and durable than we expected, especially on tricky finger wraps.
 It’s not as sticky as the Metolius or Leukotape, but with careful work it was entirely adequate.
 It’s also easy to tear and manipulate, and it resists sweat well.

-We couldn’t find a set retail price, but the J&J was generally over a dollar less per roll than any competitor.
+The J&J was usually cheaper than any competitor.
 If you don’t have a gear store in your area, fear not — just head to your pharmacy or grocery store and pick up some J&J.